jmalmeid/kube-static-egress-ip/README.md

 ### How it works

-*kube-static-egress-ip* is run as a daemon-set on the cluster.
+*static-egress-ip* is run as a daemon-set on the cluster.
 Each node takes a role of a *director* or a *gateway*.
 Director nodes redirect traffic from the pods that need static egress IP to one of the nodes in cluster acting as Gateway.
 A Gateway node is setup to perform SNAT of the traffic from the pods to use configured static egress IP as the source IP.
 Return traffic is sent back to Director node running the pod.
 The following diagram depicts life of a packet originating from a pod that needs a static egress IP.

 <p align="center">
   <img src="docs/img/static-egress-ip.jpg"> </image>
 </p>

 1. pod 2 sends traffic to a destination.
-2. director node (is setup by `kube-static-egress-ip` to redirect) redirects the packets to gateway node if pod 2 is sending traffic to a specific destination
+2. director node (is setup by `static-egress-ip` to redirect) redirects the packets to gateway node if pod 2 is sending traffic to a specific destination
 3. node acting as `gateway` recieves the traffic and perform SNAT (with configured egress IP) and sends out the packet to destination
 4. node recieves the response packet from the destination
 5. node performs DNAT (to pod IP) and forwards the packet to director node